Are you looking for the best propane generator for home?

 If there is any minor issue with this generator it’s gotta be the wheels.

-They are quite small and TBH they feel really cheap.
+They are quite small and TBH they feel cheap.
 Especially when moving the generator in rougher terrain, you might find that the dirt can get stuck easily.

 But then this is a very tiny drawback.